jenk1/module_visualizer/README.md

 ** Ongoing project so expect new updates soon **

 ### TODO
-- [ ] Upload mehtod for visualizing python package after bug fix
 - [ ] Add gui
 - [ ] Add interactivity to network graph
 - [ ] Generate docuementation
-- [ ] Add support for Javascript
+- [ ] Refactor and upload support for Javascript